History of education in England

 Education in England remained closely linked to religious institutions until the nineteenth century, although charity schools and "free grammar schools", which were open to children of any religious beliefs, became more common in the early modern period.
 Nineteenth century reforms expanded education provision and introduced widespread state-funded schools.
 By the 1880s education was compulsory for children aged 5 to 10, with the school leaving age progressively raised since then, most recently to 18 in 2015.

-The education system was expanded and reorganised multiple times throughout the 20th century, with a Tripartite System introduced in the 1940s, splitting secondary education into grammar schools, secondary technical schools and secondary modern schools.
+The education system was expanded and reorganised multiple times throughout the 20th century, with a tripartite system introduced in the 1940s, splitting secondary education into grammar schools, secondary technical schools and secondary modern schools.
 In the 1960s this began to be phased out in favour of comprehensive schools.
 Further reforms in the 1980s introduced the National Curriculum and allowed parents to choose which school their children went to.
 Academies were introduced in the 2000s and became the main type of secondary school in the 2010s.

-Scotland has a separate system; see History of education in Scotland.
-Much of the history below is relevant to Wales but the specific History of Education in Wales is also covered separately.
+This history is closely related to the history of education in Wales, but Scotland has a separate system with a separate history.